BATESONS of WINDHILL

 Hannah and Henrietta appear together in Bradford in 1841.
-Hannah was a Glass Minder, whatever that may entail, while Henrietta was a mill worker.
+Hannah was a Glass Minder, while Henrietta was a mill worker.
 She married Joseph Robinson in 1844, Bartholomew Storrs in 1876, and died in 1890.

 Charlotte was living with her cousin Sarah Peel's family in Windhill during both censuses.
 She married John Bell in 1853 and went to live in Guiseley, where she died in 1870.

 Bateson was with his Uncle James in Windhill in 1841.
 He married Ann McNamara in 1850 and moved to Bradford.
 He emigrated to Massachusetts around 1865 and died in New York in 1917.